-The temple is certainly one of its kind, being the only temple dedicated to Lord Ram.
+Sri Ramchandra Temple is certainly one of its kind, being the only temple dedicated to Lord Ram in Jaipur.
 Its beautiful and has been maintained reasonably well.
 There is another temple in Jaipur with similar name, located near Hawa Mahal, but it’s dedicated to Lord Krishna.

 Do visit this temple, if you are in Jaipur.